Futureland3/Keras_Model/README.md

 Fine-Tuning: Adapts a pre-trained MNIST model for EMNIST classification.
 Evaluation: Includes performance metrics, confusion matrices, and an automated best model selection.
 Interactive GUI: Allows users to draw digits and see predictions in real time.

+For more information check out this repository's Wiki